What Nursing School Questions Should You Ask Admissions Advisors?

 If you were a recent high school graduate about to go to college for the first time, you wouldn’t need to complete college-level prerequisites.
 However, to facilitate the transition from a non-nursing background to nursing school, ABSN applicants often need to complete these preparatory classes to prepare for the intensive nursing school curriculum.

 The ABSN program at UST doesn’t require as many prerequisites as many other accelerated nursing programs.
-Depending on your academic background, it’s possible you might not need to complete any prerequisites at all or perhaps only one of them.
-Your dedicated admissions counselor will review your transcripts to determine what you’ll need to apply.
+Depending on your academic background, you might not need to complete any prerequisites or perhaps only one.
+Your dedicated admissions advisor will review your transcripts to determine what you’ll need to apply.

 Need a little more info about prerequisites?
 Learn all about the prerequisites for nursing school.